kahnvex/slugnet/docs-src/index.rst

 Introduction to Neural Nets
 ===========================

-Slugnet is a modest expiremental neural networks library intended to solidify the author's understanding of deep learning.
+Slugnet is a modest experimental neural networks library intended to solidify the author's understanding of deep learning.

 The goal of this library is to mathematically document all relevant components of a working neural networks library.
-This includes models, layers, optimizers, activation functions, loss functions, forward propogation, backward propogation, and more.
+This includes models, layers, optimizers, activation functions, loss functions, forward propagation, backward propagation, and more.

 The mathematical documentation assumes basic understanding of discriminative machine learning techniques, linear algebra, probability, and calculus.
 This